 OK, you've got yourself a nice WhizBang stick bow, it feels comfortable to draw, you can hold it at full draw for a few seconds without shaking (well, not shaking too much - a little is fine and something you should be able to correct as your muscles become conditioned) ....

 Now, learn how to shoot.
 Again, seek local assistance, or better yet an archery coach, and one that is well versed in traditional archery - there is no substitute for this as well.
 Whether you employ split finger, or a three fingers under the nock string grip, that's your subjective choice.
-Shooting a stick bow essentially means nocking an arrow, gripping the string/arrow, drawing the arrow to your draw length, aiming at the target (or game), releasing the arrow and "following through".
+Shooting a stick bow essentially means nocking an arrow, gripping the string/arrow, drawing the arrow to your draw length, holding at full draw (this "holding" can be for a split second, or seconds), aiming at the target (or game), releasing the arrow and "following through".
 What was not included in the previous sentence is "stance" - how your body aligns with the target.
 Target archers have the luxury of a fixed stance, which is typically both feet in line with the target.
 Bowhunters learn to shoot accurately from many body positions, from standing, to kneeling, to sitting, to lying down.
-You MUST learn and acquire consistent accuracy at reasonable hunting distances.
-For most trad bowhunters, this means hitting a 9" paper plate at 15 to 20 yards at the least.
+You MUST learn and acquire consistent accuracy at reasonable hunting distances, and shooting in positions other than the "target archery stance".
+For most trad bowhunters, this means hitting a 9" paper plate at 15 yards, at the least.

 Aiming an archery bow means using some form of sighting, and there are three basic types - hard sight, soft sight and instinctive.
 "Hard sight" means using a moveable sighting device attached directly to the bow.
 This is fine for target archery and known target distances but nearly useless for traditional bowhunting with unknown target distances.
 "Soft sight" means any aiming methodology that employs aligning some part of the arrow or bow as a reference to the target.
 Using the arrow point as distance reference to the target (gap aiming) or placing the arrow point on a fixed object (point of aim) are two soft sight aiming methods.
 "Instinctive" means looking only at the target and disregarding both the arrow and the bow - this is analogous to throwing a baseball or football or dart.
 This is by far the most used aiming method for traditional bowhunters.